aaronengland/time_series_forecasting/README.md

 | **MAPE** | 19.06% | 15.81% | Prophet |

 **Prophet outperforms SARIMA by 3.25 percentage points on MAPE.**

+*Note: Both models are tuned using the same optimization metric (MAPE) via Optuna with TPE sampling and 20 trials each, ensuring a fair comparison.*

 ### What the Metrics Mean